Do You Need Lifting Straps?

 Fast forward to the 1980s, and weightlifting straps were more popular than ever, and more and more patents were being purchased.
 If you can think back to the 1982 World’s Strongest Man, Bill Kazmier deadlifted over 400 kilograms using weightlifting straps.

-Now in present day, there are a pair of these in just about every person’s gym bag
+Now in present day, there are a pair of these in just about every person’s gym bag.

-Lifting Straps in Competition
+Are Lifting Straps Allowed in Competitions?

 Instead, weightlifting straps are great for training, for the same reason they are banned from competition, which leads to our next topic of discussion, pros and cons.